 Alternatively, you can park your car at one of the P+R parking lots in Cologne and comfortably travel downtown on a bus, train or tram.

-Just a click to city vacation
+Just one click to the city vacation

 Accommodation options for every taste